SlothCartel/SlothCartel.github.io/README.md

 # Eugene Holt's Portfolio Website

-Welcome to the source code for [Eugene Holt's](https://github.com/SlothCartel) personal portfolio website, hosted at [slothcartel.github.io](https://slothcartel.github.io/).
+Welcome to the source code for [my](https://github.com/SlothCartel) personal portfolio website, hosted at [slothcartel.github.io](https://slothcartel.github.io/).

 ## About

-This repository contains the HTML, CSS, and JavaScript powering my online portfolio.
+This repository contains the HTML, CSS, and JavaScript code for my online portfolio.
 Here you'll find:

 - **Showcase of my projects**
 - **Professional background**